 Should you replace your water heater?
-Chief / Bauer Service Experts Heating & Air Conditioning is here with a few indicators to look for when determining whether it’s time to buy a new water heating system.
+Chief/Bauer Service Experts is here with a few indicators to look for when determining whether it’s time to buy a new water heating system.

 If your water heater has standard maintenance, you can expect it to operate around a decade, depending on the number of people living in your home.
 Once your water heater hits 10 years, it’s usually time to seriously think about replacement, especially before a leak happens.